Charcoal-SE/SmokeDetector/README.md

 ```

 To run, use `nocrash.sh` (preferably in a daemon-able mode).
 Like in a `screen` session.
-You can also use `python ws.py`, but then SmokeDetector will get shutted down after an hour; when running from `nocrash.sh`, it will get restarted.
+You can also use `python ws.py`, but then SmokeDetector will get shutted down after 6 hours; when running from `nocrash.sh`, it will get restarted.
 (It does this shutting down to be sure that closed websockets, if any, are open again)

 You can run `.
 ChatExchange/setp.sh` to set local environment variables so that you don't have to log in every time.